 A chemical engineer is someone who influences different areas of technology through the process of designing and designing processes for production, conversion, innovation, and quality standards.
 The chemical engineer will do this to solve any problem with the product, using physics, mathematics, chemistry, and biology.
 Chemical engineers work in almost every industry and affect production directly or indirectly.

-What are the chemical engineers?
+What are chemical engineers?

 Chemical engineering applies the principles of chemistry, biology, physics, and mathematics that are used in the production of chemicals, fuels, drugs, food, and many other products.
 They design processes and equipment for large-scale production, planning, and testing production methods and seed production treatments, and direct facility operations.